quantarray/skylark/README.md

 (kg to lb).value should be(2.204625)
 ```

-Many systems omit units of measure when storing or presenting numerical quantities.
-Now you can store units of measure along with a numeric value as a plain string.
+When dealing with marshalling/serialization, ou can store units of measure along with a numeric value as a plain string.
 With `MeasureParsers` you can turn that string back into a measure.

 ```scala